MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 All authenticated users must connect to the domain controller to process Group Policy (against the SYSVOL) making SMB enumeration a valuable tool for attackers.
 This makes Domain Controllers (DC) prime targets to perform SMB Enumeration against.

-In this part of the lab you will use NetSess, the first research tool downloaded from the Internet.
-NetSess is a command line tool to enumerate NetBIOS sessions on a specified local or remote machine.
+In this part of the lab you will use *NetSess*, the first research tool downloaded from the Internet.  *NetSess* is a command line tool to enumerate NetBIOS sessions on a specified local or remote machine.

 To enumerate who’s connected to a specific machine, in this case the DC, on *Victim-PC*, go to the location where NetSess is saved locally and run the following command: